zhengkyl/strokesvg/README.md

 }
 ```

-You can add javascript to restart the animation programmatically, but you can also just control the `stroke-dasharray` and `stroke-dashoffset` properties without using the CSS animation.
+You can add javascript to restart the CSS animation programmatically, but you can also just control the `stroke-dasharray` and `stroke-dashoffset` properties without using the CSS animation.

-See [monodown](https://github.com/zhengkyl/monodown) for a bad example.
+See `strokeAnimator` in [`index.js`](./index.js) for an overengineered example.
+Feel free to use it.

 ## Format